GeekRRK/GeekRRK.github.io/_posts/2015-12-22-Static Library.md

  Each -force_load option must be followed by a path to an archive, and every object file in that archive will be loaded.

-### If delete this line, the following font of text will be big.
+### If delete this line, the following font of text will become big.
 * If we only use libs, like *BMKMapView* in xib, didn't use them in code, the compiler won't link them, so we should set *Other Linker Flags* to *-ObjC*.